pkoch/cv/README.md

 # Professional History

 ## Head of Engineering at Trust Fractal – May 2019 to May 2020

-TODO: fill me in.
+**Oversaw a team (7 engineers)** on non-technical management duties.
+Redesigned the whole engineering workflow by **implementing Kanban across Product and Development** and isolating interruptions into their own flow.
+This lead developers to not feel like ticket-takers, to not be distracted by day-to-day needs, and product managers to feeling part of a predictable delivery cadence.

+Designed and oversaw the implementation of a cross-microservice data system that **empowered everyone to build custom real-time reports** using PostgreSQL's **postgres_fdw**, while safeguarding user data by enforcing column-level security labeling.
+Implemented some features to cover spot engineering needs, and was **regularly consulted for infra**.
+Routinely automated recurring engineering problems (reports for vendors and partners, palliative measures, continuous deployment, etc).

+Fielded **security** needs.
+Answered compliance questionnaires, produced security description documents, coordinated incident response procedures with vendors, checked in during design time and code review to spot problems early and spread awareness.
+Designed and implemented a cold storage system for crypto-asset stewardship.

+Was part of the company's management board.
+Used my position to **reach out to unengaged or distressed employees** to offer emotional support and mentoring.
+Finding myself being less participative, stepped down to give way to leaner and more focused top management.

-## Technical Project Manager/CTO at Fractal Launchpad – May 2018 to April 2019
+## Technical Project Manager at Fractal Launchpad – May 2018 to April 2019
 Responsible for the **technical delivery of multiple crypto fundraising events**, with up to 4 concurrent deliveries.
-Lifecycle went through kickoff, custom feature negotiation and implementation, **cross-company security coordination**, and deployment operation.
-These events had a high-security profile (**moving thousands of dollars and sensitive PII like passports**), very uncertain traffic (**anything from 0.1 to 100 req/s**), and unmoveable deadlines.
+Lifecycle went through kickoff, custom feature negotiation and implementation, **security coordination**, deployment, and operation.
+These events had a high security profile (**moving thousands of dollars and sensitive PII like passports**), very uncertain traffic (**anything from 0.1 to 100 req/s**), and unmoveable deadlines.

 **Oversaw a small team (2 engineers + 1 project manager)**.
-Participated in product development (**React**/**Redux**, **Rails**, **PostgreSQL**).
-Sourced, coordinated with, and integrated work from contractors.
+Participated in custom feature development and lead a redesign effort (**React**/**Redux**, **Rails**, **PostgreSQL**).
+Sourced, coordinated with, and integrated work from contractors to suppress spurious labor needs.

-Migrated infra setup from AWS Elastic Beanstalk to ECS, which **enabled a microservices architecture**.
+Migrated infra setup from AWS Elastic Beanstalk to **ECS**, which **enabled a microservices architecture**.
 Reformulated all networking, logging, and alarms.

+Actively participated in the parent company's management board, helping to **set direction and strategy** for both companies.

 ## Managing Partner at Life on Mars – September 2016 to May 2018
 Looking to explore a different way of doing engineering management, **I co-founded a company** focused on maximizing happiness, openness, and skill.
 We built a high-talent **small software agency (of 6 engineers and 1 admin)** with some peripheral investments in product development.